ChristyDotDev/sleeper-discord-events/README.md

 ## Hosting Costs

 I'm not planning to charge for this bot but if you enjoy it, any donations towards hosting fees are always appreciated.
 [I've set up a Kofi](https://ko-fi.com/christyc92).

+## Bot limits

+I've not implemented any limits on how many subscriptions you can add per server so please be sensible.
+Adding a "one league per server" rule would be quite easy, but I don't really want to have to